-The Privacy Act provides that federal agencies, "maintain no record describing how any individual exercises rights guaranteed by the First Amendment unless expressly authorized by statute or by the individual about whom the record is maintained or unless pertinent to and within the scope of an authorized law enforcement activity."
+The Privacy Act provides that Federal agencies "maintain no record describing how any individual exercises rights guaranteed by the First Amendment unless expressly authorized by statute or by the individual about whom the record is maintained or unless pertinent to and within the scope of an authorized law enforcement activity."
 5 U.S.C. § 552a(e)(7).

-Section 4.4(g) $\Box$ Yes $\boxtimes$ No Does the system or project maintain any information describing how an individual exercises their rights guaranteed by the First Amendment?
+Section 4.4(h) $\Box$ Yes $\boxtimes$ No Does the system or project maintain any information describing how an individual exercises their rights guaranteed by the First Amendment?

-Section 4.4(h) If the system or project maintains information describing how an individual exercises their rights guaranteed by the First Amendment, do any of the following exceptions (any one of which allows the maintenance of such information) apply?
+Section 4.4(h) If the system or project maintains information describing how an individual exercises their rights guaranteed by the First Amendment, do any of the following exceptions apply (the information may be maintained if any of the exceptions apply)?